Skip to content

 Water

 The City of Waterloo is committed to providing our residents with safe, drinkable water.
-We purchase water from the Illinois-American Water Company and own and maintain the distribution system.
 The city is responsible for your water service up to the curb stop.

 To help off-set any shortages and/or pressure reductions that may occur, the city maintains 1 million gallons of water storage.
 Our water operators are fully trained and certified to meet the Illinois Environmental Protection Agency regulations.